qnx-ports/build-files/ports/glib/README.md

 ## Version notice

+**!!!** Please ensure that you are not using Meson from its master branch, it is currently causing issues right now.

 glib currently has 2 different building profiles and only one of them should be installed on both the target and host system.

 # glib (main) for QNX (Recommanded)